-In two court cases (a judgment of the Superior Court of Justice of the Basque Country in October 2020 and a social court in Valencia in May 2021)5 the rights were recognized of mothers from single parent families to add the non-compulsory weeks of Paternity leave.
+Since October 2020, when a judgment of the Superior Court of Justice of the Basque Country recognised the right of mothers from single parent families to add the non-compulsory weeks of Paternity leave, several court cases have been resolved in various autonomous communities with rulings to the same effect.
 That was based on the argument that if the benefit is denied to the beneficiary, there is a violation of the right to equality enshrined in the Convention on the Rights of the Child.
 It is a new approach in Spain that leave regulation is interpreted in terms of children's rights.
+However, in other autonomous communities (for example, in the case of Navarre), rulings were denied, generating enormous unease among organisations representing single-parent families.